-As of March 31, 2009, we had received \$34.2 million in aggregate upfront fees and milestone payments under our collaboration agreement with AstraZeneca and had recognized an additional \$22.0 million in collaboration research and development revenue for research services that we provided in the preclinical research collaboration that we are conducting with AstraZeneca under the agreement.
-As of March 31, 2009, we had also received \$43.0 million in aggregate payments under our alliance agreement with GlaxoSmithKline.
-We initially deferred recognition of \$41.5 million of the amounts received from AstraZeneca and GlaxoSmithKline and are recognizing such amounts into revenue over the periods discussed in Note 2 to our unaudited financial statements included in this quarterly report.
-As of March 31, 2009, we had \$28.7 million of these deferred amounts remaining to be recognized in future periods.
+As of June 30, 2009, we had received \$34.4 million in aggregate upfront fees and milestone payments under our collaboration agreement with AstraZeneca and had recognized an additional \$23.9 million in collaboration research and development revenue for research services that we provided in the preclinical research collaboration that we are conducting with AstraZeneca under the agreement.
+In July 2009, under an amendment to the agreement, we received a \$10.0 million payment from AstraZeneca as a result of the achievement of the objective in the completed Phase 2 trial of AZD3480 in adults with ADHD.
+The \$10.0 million payment will be reflected in our results of operations for the three months ending September 30, 2009.
+As of June 30, 2009, we had also received \$45.0 million in aggregate payments under our alliance agreement with GlaxoSmithKline.
+We initially deferred recognition of \$41.5 million of the amounts received from AstraZeneca and GlaxoSmithKline and are recognizing such amounts into revenue over the periods discussed in Note 2 and Note 4 to our unaudited financial statements included in this quarterly report.
+As of June 30, 2009, we had \$27.3 million of these deferred amounts remaining to be recognized in future periods.

 We acquired rights to Inversine in August 2002.
 Inversine is our only product approved for marketing by the U.S. Food and Drug Administration, or FDA.
 Inversine is approved for the management of moderately severe to severe essential hypertension and in uncomplicated cases of malignant hypertension, which are high blood pressure disorders.
-However, we believe that Inversine is prescribed predominantly for the treatment of neuropsychiatric disorders, such as Tourette's syndrome, autism and bipolar disorder.
-Sales of Inversine generated net revenue of \$251,000 and \$188,000 for the three months ended March 31, 2009 and 2008, respectively.
+Sales of Inversine generated net revenue of \$104,000 and \$199,000 for the three months ended June 30, 2009 and 2008, respectively, and \$355,000 and \$387,000 for the six months ended June 30, 2009 and 2008, respectively.
 We instituted a price increase of 19% for Inversine at the beginning of 2009 and a price increase of 62% for Inversine at the beginning of 2008 to help offset the impact of increased cost of product sales resulting primarily from FDA product and establishment fees.
-We experienced decreased sales volume during 2008.
-As a result of increased FDA fees and declining prescriptions for Inversine in recent years, we notified the FDA in March 2009 that we will discontinue Inversine effective as of

-September 30, 2009.
-Product sales of Inversine resulted in a net loss of \$31,000 for the year ended December 31, 2008.
-We do not expect our discontinuation of Inversine to have a material impact on our cash flows or results of operations in future periods.
+We experienced decreased sales volume during 2008 and through June 30, 2009.
+Product sales of Inversine resulted in a net loss of \$130,000 for the six months ended June 30, 2009 and \$31,000 for the year ended December 31, 2008.
+As a result of increased FDA fees and declining prescriptions for Inversine in recent years, we notified the FDA in March 2009 that we will discontinue Inversine effective as of September 30, 2009.
+Because we have no further plans to manufacture Inversine, we recorded a charge of \$52,000 in cost of product sales related to the impairment of our raw materials inventory during the three months ended June 30, 2009.
+We do not expect the discontinuation of Inversine to have a material impact on our cash flows or results of operations in future periods.